ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_inverter_adapter/uz_inverter_adapter.rst

 Inverter Adapter
 ================

-This IP core provides a well defined and highly sophisitcated interface for inverter adapter boards for the UltraZohm (e.g. uz_d_gan_inverter).
+This IP core provides a well defined and highly sophisticated interface for inverter adapter boards for the UltraZohm (e.g. uz_d_gan_inverter).
 It provides many useful features:

    - 6 gate signal outputs